 Promoting a wide variety of species and plant-life – biodiversity – is a priority for conservationists, especially in order to protect species that are threatened by habitat loss, pollution and climate changes, pollution.
 Road verges can be remnants of original habitat or created as new habitats in the urban environment.
 They are linear habitats which can connect other larger areas of habitat as part of ecological networks.
 How they are managed can have a big impact on the diversity of plants, invertebrates and other wildlife that they can support.

-The Living Highways project is a collaborative project involving Sheffield and Rotherham Wildlife Trust, the University of Sheffield, Sheffield City Council and Amey, to trial whether changes to the management of the city’s grass verges will have a positive impact on the city’s eco-systems.
-Other potential benefits might be reducing flood risk, improving air quality and enhancing the look of the city’s streets with previously barren pathways replaced with an abundance of colourful wildflowers.
+The Sheffield Living Highways project has been a collaborative project involving Sheffield and Rotherham Wildlife Trust, the University of Sheffield, Sheffield City Council and Amey, to trial whether changes to the management of the city’s grass verges can have a positive impact on the city’s ecosystems.

 For information on our engagement with the ‘Streets Ahead’ project, see here.